-Also in 2002, North Sea Ministers in the Bergen Declaration, decided to start a system of 'Ecological Quality Objectives (EcoQO's) for the North Sea'.
-One of the EcoQO's to be developed was for the issue of marine litter pollution, using stomach contents of a seabird, the fulmar, to monitor developments, and to set a target for 'acceptable ecological quality'.
+Also in 2002, North Sea Ministers in the Bergen Declaration, decided to start a system of 'Ecological Quality Objectives (EcoQOs) for the North Sea'.
+One of the EcoQOs to be developed was for the issue of marine litter pollution, using stomach contents of a seabird, the fulmar, to monitor developments, and to set a target for 'acceptable ecological quality'.
 OSPAR was requested to look after implementation of the ecological quality objectives.
 Since then, a number of steps have been taken, based on reports from the Dutch studies and the Save the North Sea project.
 The current wording of the EcoQO target level (OSPAR 2010b) is:

-"There should be less than 10% of northern fulmars (Fulmarus glacialis) having more than 0.1 gram plastic particles in the stomach in samples of 50 to 100 beach-washed fulmars from each of 4 to 5 different areas of the North Sea over a period of at least 5 years".
+"There should be less than 10% of Northern Fulmars (Fulmarus glacialis) having more than 0.1 gram plastic particles in the stomach in samples of 50 to 100 beach-washed fulmars from each of 4 to 5 different areas of the North Sea over a period of at least 5 years".

 As recommended from the Dutch studies, the mass of plastics forms the basis of the EcoQO monitoring system.
-But rather than using average plastic mass for the target definition, a combination is used of frequency of occurrence of plastic masses above a certain critical mass level (10%; 0.1g).
+But rather than using average plastic mass for the target definition, a combination is used of frequency of occurrence of plastic masses above a certain critical mass level (10%; 0.1q).
 The background of such approach is that a few exceptional outliers can have a strong influence on the calculated average.
 The wording of the target level basically excludes influence of exceptional outlying values.
 A similar effect can be obtained by calculating mean values from logarithmically transformed data (Geometric means).
 The OSPAR Fulmar EcoQO has been published in a background document (OSPAR 2008) and its implementation was included in the OSPAR Quality Status Report (OSPAR 2010a and b).
-Currently formal guidelines and assessment methods are being prepared.
+Formal guidelines and assessment methods have recently been published (OSPAR 2015a,b).

-As indicated in the introduction, the international work was continued and expanded after the SNS project.
+As indicated in Chapter 1, the international work was continued and expanded after the SNS project.
 The EcoQO approach to marine litter is now an element for assessment of 'Good Environmental Status' in the European Marine Strategy Framework Directive (Galgani et al. 2010; EC 2010; MSFD GES Technical Subgroup on Marine Litter 2011).
-Quality of the methodology has been established by publications in peer reviewed scientific articles (Ryan et al. 2009; Van Franeker et al. 2011; Kühn and Van Franeker 2012; Trevail et al. 2015; Van Franeker & Law 2015) and is used by researchers in the Canadian Atlantic and arctic and in the Pacific (Mallory 2008; Provencher et al. 2009; Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014; Bond et al. 2015).
+Quality of the methodology has been established by publications in peer reviewed scientific articles (Ryan et al. 2009; Van Franeker et al. 2011; Kühn and Van Franeker 2012; Trevail et al. 2015; Van Franeker & Law 2015) and is used by researchers in the Canadian Atlantic and arctic and in the Pacific (Mallory 2008; Provencher et al. 2009; Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014; Bond et al. 2014).
 In principle this monitoring can be implemented throughout the fulmars Atlantic and Pacific breeding ranges (Hatch & Nettleship 1998).

-The results of fulmar studies were also used in the UNEP yearbook 2011, which devoted a chapter to the global problem of marine litter (Kershaw et al. 2011), ranking plastic pollution as one of the main global threats to the marine environment.
+The results of fulmar studies were also used in the UNEP yearbook 2011 (UNEP, 2011), which devoted a chapter to the global problem of marine litter (Kershaw et al. 2011), ranking plastic pollution as one of the main global threats to the marine environment.
+The example of fulmar monitoring methods and its long term character were extensively used in the most recent UNEP report on the marine plastic issue (UNEP 2016).